fmaseda/DEEPsc/README.md

 ### Spatial reference atlases

-A spatial reference atlas is stored as a $P\times G$ array, where $P$ is the number of spatial positions in the atlas, and $G$ is the number of genes for which there is known spatial expression.
-Each row contains the expression levels of each of the $G$ genes.
+A spatial reference atlas is stored as a *P x G* array, where *P* is the number of spatial positions in the atlas, and *G* is the number of genes for which there is known spatial expression.
+Each row contains the expression levels of each of the *G* genes.

 The `/atlas` subfolder includes several `.mat` files which contain the matrices used for each of the three biological systems under study: the zebrafish embryo ([Satija et al., 2015](https://www.nature.com/articles/nbt.3192)), the Drosophila embryo ([Karaiskos et al., 2017](https://science.sciencemag.org/content/358/6360/194)), and the murine hair follicle ([Joost et al., 2016](https://www.cell.com/fulltext/S2405-4712(16)30265-4)).
 To load the data, simply navigate to the `/atlas` subfolder in the MATLAB "Current Folder" selector and double click to load each `.mat` file.
 Alternatively, run the following from the MATLAB Command Window: